Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Affective Soundscape Captioning

-The SoundSCap task can be formulated as follows.
-Suppose we have an audio clip $A = \{f_1, f_2,..., f_n\}$, containing $n$ time frames $f_i$ with $i=1,...,n$.
-The aim is to generate a language description $S$ based on $A$.
-To this end, first, we extract the AS and AE information, as well as the affective response values of eight AQs, i.e. \textit{pleasant}, \textit{eventful}, \textit{chaotic}, \textit{vibrant}, \textit{uneventful}, \textit{calm}, \textit{annoying}, and \textit{monotonous} \cite{araus}, from the audio clip $A$, by building an acoustic model ($am(\cdot)$), i.e. $\{AS, AE, AQ\} = am(A)$.
-Then, we form a textual description of the soundscape by a language model ($lm(\cdot)$), i.e. $S = lm(AS, AE, AQ)$.
+The proposed automatic soundscape captioner, SoundSCaper, as shown in Fig. \ref{LLM_SSD_overall}, consists of two parts: the acoustic model ($am(\cdot)$) SoundAQnet, and the language model ($lm(\cdot)$).
+SoundSCaper aims to generate a language description $\boldsymbol{D}$ to describe the soundscape based on the input audio clip $\boldsymbol{A}$.
+To this end, first, we extract the AS and AE information, as well as the affective response values of eight AQs in Fig. \ref{SCM}, i.e. \textit{pleasant}, \textit{eventful}, \textit{chaotic}, \textit{vibrant}, \textit{uneventful}, \textit{calm}, \textit{annoying}, and \textit{monotonous} \cite{araus} from the audio clip $\boldsymbol{A}$, by building an acoustic model ($am(\cdot)$), i.e., $\{AS, AE, AQ\} = am(\boldsymbol{A})$.
+Then, we form a textual description of the soundscape by a language model like GPT \cite{openai_chatgpt} ($lm(\cdot)$), i.e., $\boldsymbol{D} = lm(AS, AE, AQ)$.